bevyengine/bevy-website/content/learn/book/migration-guides/0.9-0.10/_index.md

     <div class="migration-guide-area-tag">Rendering</div>
 </div>

-just rename `ScalingMode::Auto` to `ScalingMode::AutoMin` if you are using it.
+Rename `ScalingMode::Auto` to `ScalingMode::AutoMin` if you are using it.

 ### [Change `From<Icosphere>` to `TryFrom<Icosphere>`](https://github.com/bevyengine/bevy/pull/6484)